gage1145/The-Oaken-Throne/Magic/Purification of Polluted Site.md

-A magical ability to banish evil spirits from a polluted site.
+A magical ability used by [[Sebael Targus]] to banish evil spirits from a polluted site.